lqc/thinkcspy/source/recursion.rst

    .. image:: illustrations/sierpinski.png

 #.
-Adapt the above program to draw its three major sub-triangles in different colours,
+Adapt the above program to change the color of its three sub-triangles at some depth
-   as shown here in this order 4 case:
+   of recursion.
+The illustration below shows two cases where the color is changed at depth 0 (the outmost level of recursion), and again at depth 2.
+If the user supplies a negative depth, the color never changes.
+   (Hint: add a new optional parameter ``colorChangeDepth`` (which defaults to -1), and make this one smaller on each recursive subcall.
+Then, in the section of code before you recurse, test whether the parameter is zero, and change color.)

    .. image:: illustrations/sierpinski_colour.png